wallcoder/pos/README.md

 ## Contact
-For any inquiries, reach out at contact@biakadev or biakropuia4@gmail.com.
+For any inquiries, reach out at contact@biakadev.com or biakropuia4@gmail.com.